 The Company has two share-based incentive plans, the 2002 Stock Incentive Plan adopted on July 1, 2002 and the 2006 Incentive Award Plan adopted on June 1, 2006, as amended and restated in February 2009 and September 2011 (collectively referred to as the "Plans").
-Under the Plans, share based options may be granted to eligible participants.
-Options are generally granted for a term of ten years and have a graded vesting period of up to three years.
+Under the Plans, share-based options and RSUs may be granted to eligible participants.
+Options are generally granted for a term of ten years and share-based options and RSUs have a graded vesting period of up to three years.
 The Company settles employee share-based option exercises with newly issued ordinary shares.
-As at September 30, 2015, the Company had 549,737 ordinary shares available for future grants.
+As at December 31, 2015, the Company had 520,387 ordinary shares available for future grants.